-2020 has been a tumultuous year, with COVID-19 at the forefront.
-The pandemic has impacted our lives in innumerable ways and continues to do so as we begin the fall season.
-From the outset, Rapids Youth Soccer has prioritized safety and planning – with an unfortunate result being the cancellation of our spring season.
+2020 was a tumultuous year, with COVID-19 at the forefront.
+The pandemic has impacted our lives in innumerable ways and continues to do so as we begin the next season.
+From the outset, Rapids Youth Soccer has prioritized safety and planning – with an unfortunate result being the cancellation of our Spring 2020 season.
 As a youth soccer club and, more importantly, as a community filled with people we care deeply about, this was a necessary step to ensure the safety of everyone involved.

 The Rapids Return to Play has progressed over the course of months, with milestones like the success of our summer camps, college events, player placements and more, paving the way for our Full Return to Training.
 Every step in this journey has been important and this page is a reflection of the planning that has lead to our Full Return to Training.
 Below you will find all of the information you need to understand the details of our Return to Play, as well as the past communications pieces we have sent our members.